by Tracy Johnson

 It’s effective promotion because:

 That last point is the important one.
-Convincing customers to return regularly during the promotion conditions them to a new usage pattern.
+Convincing customers to return regularly during the promotion conditions to a new usage pattern.
 This could turn into long-term, sustainable growth, even when the incentive passes.

 But the promotion isn’t a permanent feature.
 It happens over several weeks (long enough for consumers to start a habit), and returns 2-3 times a year.